 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

 VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Work sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION ONLY
+Date

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-The Board of Directors recommends you vote FOR the following proposal(s):

-1. Election of Directors

-Nominees For Against Abstain

-1A Ben A. Guill 0 0 0

-1B Roger L. Jarvis 0 0 0

-1C Eric L. Mattson 0 0 0

-The Board of Directors recommends you vote FOR the following proposal(s): For Against Abstain

-2 Ratification of Independent Auditors 0 0 0

-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.

-For address change/comments, mark here.

-(see reverse for instructions) o Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+TO VC TE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETUR IN THIS PORT ION ONLY The Board of Directors recommends you vote FOR the following proposal(s): I 1.
+Election of Directors Nominees For Against Abstain 1A Ben A. Guill 0 0 0 1B Roger L. Jarvis 0 0 0 1C Eric L. Mattson 0 0 0 The Board of Directors recommends you vote FOR the following proposal(s): For Against Abstain 2 Ratification of Independent Auditors 0 0 0 NOT TE: Such other business as may properly come before the meeting or any adjournment thereof. address change/comments, mark here. reverse for instructions) o adm ise sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, inistrator, or other fiduciary, please give full title as such.
+Joint owners should each sign onally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+If a corporation or partnership, please sign in full corporate or nership name, by authorized officer.

-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The NPS & 10k is/are available at www.proxvvote.com.
+0000 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The NPS & 10k is/are available at www.proxyvote.com.